JohnWGardner/Equality_and_Diversity/README.md

   - People specifically looking for gain a basic understanding of diversity and inclusion in the workplace or educational environment.
   - Users looking for gain a basic understanding of diversity and inclusion in the workplace or educational environment.

- ## 2. User Stories
+  ## 2. User Stories #

-  - As a first time user, I want a navbar to easily navigate to the content I want.
+  - As a user, I want to understand the basic concepts of diversity and inclusion, so that I can apply them in my workplace or educational environment.

+  ## Acceptance Criteria:
+    - The webpage should have a clear and concise introduction to diversity and inclusion.
+    - The content should be organized into easily digestible sections.
+    - Use simple language and avoid jargon.
-  - As a first time user, I want an introduction, blurb or image to easily understand the main purpose of the site.
+    - As a user, I want to find practical tips on promoting diversity and inclusion, so that I can implement these practices effectively.

-  - As a first time user, I want a guide/article to get a general rundown on the location. (i.e Transport, accommodation, events, food/drink, local history)
+  ### - As a user, I want to find practical tips on promoting diversity and inclusion, so that I can implement these practices effectively.

-  - As a  first time user, I need a map of the location.
+  ## Acceptance Criteria:
+    - A list of tips or best practices should be prominently displayed.
+    - Tips should be actionable and easy to understand.

-  - As a returning user, I want to contact the organisation to provide feedback
+    - As a user, I want to access additional resources on diversity and inclusion, so that I can further my knowledge and understanding.

-  - As a returning user, I want to leave a review
+  ### - As a user, I want to access additional resources on diversity and inclusion, so that I can further my knowledge and understanding.

+  ## Acceptance Criteria:
+    - The webpage should include links to external resources.
+    - Ensure links open in a new tab to keep users on the main page.
-  - As a site owner I want a logo in order to help identify the brand.
+    - As a user, I want the webpage to be visually appealing and easy to navigate, so that I can find the information I need without difficulty.

-  - As a site owner, I want users to find the visually pleasing travel content easily.
+  ### - As a user, I want the webpage to be visually appealing and easy to navigate, so that I can find the information I need without difficulty.

+  ## Acceptance Criteria:
+    - Use a well-designed header section for the hero section.
+    - Implement a clean and modern design
+    - Ensure the layout is responsive and works well on different devices.
-  - As a site owner, I want users to be able to book or find out more on the respective websites mentioned in the content
+    - As a user, I want to see real-life examples and success stories of diversity and inclusion, so that I can be inspired and motivated to take action.

-  - As a site owner, I want to display an engaging carousel of hero images so that users are more likely to book tours
+  ### - As a user, I want to see real-life examples and success stories of diversity and inclusion, so that I can be inspired and motivated to take action.

+  ## Acceptance Criteria:
+    - Include a section with case studies or success stories.
+    - Ensure the examples are relevant and relatable.
+    - As a user, I want to be able to contact someone for more information or support, so that I can get help if I have questions or need guidance.

+  ### - As a user, I want to be able to contact someone for more information or support, so that I can get help if I have questions or need guidance.

+  ## Acceptance Criteria:
+    - Provide a contact form or email link.
+    - Ensure the contact information is easy to find.

 - - - -
  ## 2. Design Choice